 If you want to plant them, you’ll need to place the plants around 12 inches apart in rows.
 The rows should also be approximately 12 inches apart.
 Initially, the soil should be heavily fertilized and damp, but once they start to grow, they may not need much maintenance at all.
 They are great for suppressing weeds in gardens, so if you had a weed problem last growing season, consider placing some alpine strawberries down to fend off the garden from invaders.

 When you harvest, don’t expect to get much.
 You may gather around a handful at a time.
-That’s not much, but they are perfect for smaller uses, like as a topping for ice cream or for a small pie filling.
+That’s not much, but they are perfect for smaller uses, like a topping for ice cream or for a small pie filling.

 Are Alpine Strawberries Poisonous?